2026 ASPCA Research Grants

 - University of Wisconsin, “Fecal Microbial Transplant (FMT) for ParvOvirus in the OutPatient setting (FMT-POOP): A Randomized Controlled Trial to Evaluate a Practical and Low-Cost Intervention”, 2021

-- The Ohio State University, “Evaluating Cost Effectiveness and Outcome of Low-Cost Patient Care and Patient Selection”, 2021
+- Ohio State University, “Evaluating Cost Effectiveness and Outcome of Low-Cost Patient Care and Patient Selection”, 2021

 - Iowa State University, “Evidence Based Incremental Care Approach to Managing Acute Canine Vomiting”, 2020

-- University of California, Davis, “Examining the Efficacy of Video Telemedicine for Providing Virtual Health and Behavior Care for Cats”, 2020
+- University of California, Davis,“Examining the Efficacy of Video Telemedicine for Providing Virtual Health and Behavior Care for Cats”, 2020

 - Tufts University, “Prevention of GDV by HQHV Veterinarians: A New Opportunity”, 2020